 The Group is an exploration company with limited revenue which is not material.
-The Group's (loss) / income and (loss) / income per share relate to the Group's operations during a particular period and are not seasonal in nature.
+The Group's loss and loss per share relate to the Group's operations during a particular period and are not seasonal in nature.

-Quarter 2 - 4 2016: General and administrative ("G&A") expenses decreased in 2016.
+Quarter 3-4 2016: General and administrative ("G&A") expenses decreased in 2016.
 This was driven predominately by the relocation of the Dublin office and the associated saving with this.
 Further reductions were made through a reduction in advisor costs and close management of overall expenses incurred by the Group.